 In Kenya, we plan to disseminate our findings to local stakeholders who may benefit from our work.
-The objective is to increase understanding of the implications of our work, and national policies and identify potential remaining knowledge gaps and actions for future work.
+The objective is to increase understanding of the implications of our work and national policies and identify potential remaining knowledge gaps and actions for future work.
 We plan to present our results at stakeholder meetings, including representatives from the Ministry of Health, Ministry of Environment and Forestry, individuals involved in developing the National Climate Adaptation plans, professional health worker associations, facility managers, and community leaders.
 Additionally, we will present our findings to community advisory boards to engage with the local community and gather their perspectives.

 South Africa